Pam Allyn: Publisher partnerships

 Allyn’s publishing partnership with Scholastic Corporation began when she released her first book, The Complete 4 for Literacy, in 2007.
 Several of her works, including Best Books for Boys (2011) and Every Child a Super Reader (2015, 2022), were launched through their publishing house.
 Scholastic designated her as the Global Ambassador for Scholastic's "Read Every Day.
 Lead a Better Life." campaign for the 2012-13 academic year, advocating for reading and access to books on all platforms, and as the National Ambassador for Open a World of Possible from 2015 to 2018.
 Allyn was also a frequent guest contributor to the Scholastic On Our Minds Blog, sharing the importance of listening to children and their needs for creating effective learning curricula.
 Upon Scholastic’s purchase of LitCamp and its licensing from LitWorld in 2016, LitCamp programs were expanded to include millions of children worldwide.
 Allyn joined Scholastic full-time as their Senior Vice President of Innovation and Business Development from 2018 to 2020.

 Allyn also collaborated with Pearson PLC in creating the “Core Ready” instructional framework to help schools meet the Common Core educational standards.
 The books were used in partnership with LitLife to help implement the common core standards in schools.

+Allyn has a longstanding relationship with ASCD and frequently contributes to both their online publications and their print publication EL Magazine.

+Allyn is the CEO and Founder of Dewey, an educational publisher dedicated to "[making] learning joyful, purposeful and successful for children, schools and families."